danpette/NinjaLink-Wordpress-Plugin/README.md

 This plugin requires an active and vertified account on: https://ninjalink.com/account Ninjalink.com is available in the following countries:
 * Norway
-* Sweden (coming Q2 2015)
-* Denmark (coming Q2 2015)

 # Changelog

-Version 1.1.0 - 09.03.2015
+Version 1.1.0 - 18.03.2015
-* Whitelist url, enter the url of the site you want this script to ignore.
+* Blacklist url, enter the url of the sites you want this script to ignore. use one domain per line, no http://, https:// or www. in front of the domain.
 * Check User ID and Website ID on save.
 The form will only be saved if the values are correct.
 * Fixed typo